ONLYOFFICE/office-js-api/Cell/ApiRange/Methods/Cut.md

-# Copy
+# Cut

-Copies a range to the specified range.
+Cut a range to the specified range or clipboard or clipboard.

 ## Syntax

-expression.Copy(destination);
+expression.Cut(destination);

 `expression` - A variable that represents a [ApiRange](../ApiRange.md) class.